zjykzj/YOLO11Face/README.md

   <a href="http://commitizen.github.io/cz-cli/"><img src="https://img.shields.io/badge/commitizen-friendly-brightgreen.svg" alt=""></a>
 </p>

-Through experiments, it was found that using YOLOv8-Pose can simultaneously detect faces and facial keypoints.
-Using the facial and keypoint datasets provided by Retina Face, only the training dataset was used.
-Validation/training was split into 2:8 parts, and the facial and keypoint detectors were trained from scratch.
-Finally, they were evaluated on the WIDERFACE val dataset.

 |                      |     ARCH     | GFLOPs | Easy  | Medium | Hard  |
 |:--------------------:|:------------:|:------:|:-----:|:------:|:-----:|
 | **zjykzj/YOLO5Face** | yolov5s-v7.0 |  15.8  | 94.84 | 93.28  | 84.67 |